some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-When the client receives a SubscribeEventgroupNack as answer on a SubscribeEventgroup for which a TCP connection is required, the client shall check the TCP connection and shall restart the TCP connection if needed.
+When the client receives a Subscribe Eventgroup Nack as answer on a Subscribe Eventgroup for which a TCP connection is required, the client shall check the TCP connection and shall restart the TCP connection if needed.

+Note: Checking the TCP connection may involve a TCP Keep Alive or a SOME/IP Magic Cookie Message.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_870